SchoolOfCode/week-6-hackathon-SarJHunt/PROJECT_PRESENTATION.md

 - To  increase the difficult of the kata, you could look to:
 1. Add more tournaments - like the Copa América.
 2. Add in the runner-up as well as the winner of a particular tournament

+⏭️ **Feedback**

+- Sami solved my kata and said he thought it was fun and a good challenge.